Four people in hospital after boat flips on Tairua bar near Pauanui - NZ Herald

 "It is a treacherous bar, especially at low tide," said Andrew Gibson, president of the Tairua-Pauanui Coastguard unit, at the time.

-Meanwhile, two more drownings were confirmed by police on Wednesday, bringing the summer toll to 27.
+Meanwhile, three more drownings were confirmed by police on Wednesday, bringing the summer toll to 28.

 It has been the worst summer so far for drownings in New Zealand since 2015, according to Water Safety New Zealand.